killacan/learning-with-llama/README.md

 This is just going to be a passion project of mine, and hopefully I can use it to augment my YouTube and Twitch channels.

+## How?

+This is getting built in the T3 stack (Next.js, TypeScript, TailwindCSS, tRPC, Prisma, and NextAuth.js).

 ## Features